hieunch/posse/README.md

 Castalia
 - Located in `Castalia/Castalia` directory
 - After adding new routing algorithm or modify source code: `$ ./makemake` then ` make ` to rebuild Castalia (only takes seconds)
+- Make sure `posse/Castalia/Castalia/bin` is in your PATH by append this into your .bashrc: `export PATH=[POSSE DIRECTORY PATH]/Castalia/Castalia/bin:$PATH`

 Client